 Then, of course, there’s VegFund!

 VegFund empowers vegan advocates worldwide through grant funding and supporting effective outreach that inspires people to choose and maintain a vegan lifestyle.
-Grant programs include Food Sampling, Paid-Per-View video outreach, Film Screenings, Festivals & Fairs, Online Campaigns, Learning Events, Research, and Innovative Outreach projects.
+Grant programs include Food Sampling, Paid-Per-View video outreach, Film Screenings, Festivals & Fairs, Learning Events, Online Campaigns, and Special Projects.